Monday, June 15, 2015

 Trying to decide where to go!

-I bought a large turkey leg and I shared it with the boys.
+I bought a large turkey leg and shared it with the boys.

-The kids and I waited in line for twenty minutes to ride the Safari Train ride.
-On the ride, we saw Zebras, elephants, giraffes, elk, antelope, addax, alligators, bobcats, pythons, Oryx and waterbucks.
+The kids and I waited in line for twenty minutes to ride the Safari Train.
+On the ride, we saw Zebras, elephants, giraffes, elk, antelope, addax, alligators, bobcats, pythons, Oryx, and waterbucks.

 We saw the West African crowned crane, sheep, goats, macaw, donkeys, and water buffalos.

-There was no one in line at the Frog Hopper, Nevada and Montana rode the Frog Hopper about ten times.
+There was no one in line at the Frog Hopper, so Nevada and Montana rode it about ten times.

-After the first ride, the lady that controlled the Frog Hopper asks the kids if they wanted to ride again and they all said yes.
+After the first ride, the lady who controlled the Frog Hopper asked the kids if they wanted to ride again, and they all said yes.

 Riding the Frog Hopper

-Finally, I said let us go ride something else, we rode the bumper cars.
+Finally, I said, "Let's ride something else; we rode the bumper cars.

 Riding the bumper cars